chakir-youssef/gps-ionic/README.md

 # Project Name

 ## Description
-a mobile app with ionic that Read GPS coordinates from nodeJs that connect withMysql.
+a mobile app with ionic that Read GPS coordinates from nodeJs that connect with Mysql.

 ---